 - Breast pain: In one study, serrapeptase improved breast pain from swelling in 86% of participants, which could make it useful for premenstrual or period pain relief[*].

-- Carpal tunnel: Serrapeptase improved chronic inflammation and pain from carpal tunnel syndrome in a study of 20 patients[*].
+- Carpal tunnel: Serrapeptase improved chronic inflammation and pain from carpal tunnel syndrome in a study conducted on 20 people[*].

 - Sinus surgery: Patients who had surgery for damaged sinuses showed significantly less swelling and faster recovery after taking serrapeptase[*].

-Chronic respiratory issues like asthma, bronchitis, and chronic obstructive pulmonary disease affect the health of millions across the globe.
+Chronic respiratory issues like asthma, chronic bronchitis, sinusitis, and obstructive pulmonary disease affect the health of millions across the globe.
 Respiratory issues have become more common in the last couple of decades, driven partly by airborne pollutants that harm delicate human airways[*].

 Several studies suggest serrapeptase can help relieve chronic respiratory conditions.

-#3: Serrapeptase May Reduce Heart Disease Risk and Scar Tissue
+#3: It May Reduce Heart Disease Risk and Scar Tissue

-Serrapeptase has been popular in Asia and Europe for decades, but it’s only in the last couple of decades that major research on serrapeptase has picked up[*].
+Serrapeptase has been popular in Asia and Europe for a long time, but it’s only in the last couple of decades that major research on serrapeptase has picked up[*].

-Because it’s so new, there haven’t been good long-term studies.
-However, short-term human studies report rare and mild side effects, including:
+Since it’s so new, there haven’t been good long-term safety studies.
+However, short-term human studies report rare and mild adverse reactions to serrapeptase, including[*]: